TheGigaMaster/Personal-BL3-mods/Raid Boss Mod/README.md

 NVHM reads the display name as "Skag Adult", whereas TVHM has just "".
 This is odd, because NVHM uses `"bOverrideDisplayName": true,`, and TVHM has it set to false.

+The real kicker?
+It's this way in Verme's file too!

-Don't know what this does yet, but we'll get there!
+Don't know what this does yet, but we'll get there.

 #